-This 20-page pattern includes patterns for both the hat and the mitts.
+This 20-page ebook includes patterns for both the hat and the mitts.
 (The patterns are only available together as a set, they are not available individually.)
 Please note, the patterns are reversible, so some of the photos show one side and some show the other!

 Skills & scope

 These are pretty much exactly what I want in a project.
 Fun and easy with just enough going on to hold my attention, but not so much they feel hard!
 The cables do all the work.
 No really, just sit back, follow the chart, and let them do their magic.
 The hardest part will be deciding which side you want to show off when you wear them!

 The pattern uses charts, so you will need to know how to follow a knitting chart.